brezanac/docker-amp-template/README.md

 A simple Docker template to easily set up web projects that rely on the Apache/MySQL/PHP stack, with a fully integrated and optional [Traefik](https://traefik.io/) reverse proxy.

+## Major changes in version 3.0.0

+### MariaDB

+Support for MySQL containers has been dropped in favor of MariaDB.

+### PUID / PGID

+Apache and PHP-FPM containers now have support for running their containers under specific user and group id to avoid permission and ownership issues.

 ## Major changes in version 2.4.0.

 ### Xdebug 3.0